The MPharm Pharmacy with Foundation course will set you on the path to a career as a qualified pharmacist.

 You will learn how the body works, how medicines affect it, and how these medicines are designed.
 The course content focuses on the different areas of the body, such as the heart, and you will learn the chemistry, biology and pharmacy related to each one.
 This will enable you to apply information to patient care right from the first year.

 We will also provide you with information and techniques essential for work in pharmacy, including law, storage of medicines, processes for reducing errors, assessing prescriptions, and professional behaviour.
 Our pharmacy practice suite uses professional dispensing software and real medicines, in order to build up your experience of key processes and handling substances.
-There is also the option to gain a Certificate in Business Administration through a course run by the award-winning Henley Business School.

 Additionally, you will develop your research skills throughout the course, and spend part of your final year working alongside internationally recognised researchers on a project of your choice.
 Past topics have included molecular pharmacology, medical technology, pharmacy practice, and drug synthesis, analysis and formulation.